oliver408i/infinite-discoveries/README.md

 - Custom tkinter instead of the now paid pysimplegui
 - Fix several bugs in the original scripts (including solar panels not working)
 - Removed random unused assets (like a video of a thumbs up emoji, for whatever reason)
+- Better name generation (and to prevent duplicate names)

 ## Issues/problems to be worked on
 - Duplicate names (not enought names, need better name gen)
 - Continue to clean up the super dirty code

+## Electron-based star system viewer
+See the `InfiniteViewer` directory.
+I will continue to work on this and fix this.
+It is currently very bare bones